Find out how to claim relief on duty for certain goods imported into the EU that are put to a specific use.

 - VAT number and commodity code (with the wording ‘goods eligible for End-Use Relief under commodity code…’)

-You’ll need to check the Tariff to find out whether goods you plan to import qualify for End-Use Relief.
-The Tariff is a 3 volume guide containing information on all aspects of trade procedure.
-It provides:
+You’ll need to check the Trade Tariff to find out if goods you plan to import qualify for End-Use Relief.
+The Trade Tariff is a 3 volume guide containing information on all aspects of trade procedure.
+It gives:

 - guidance on how to make an import entry